 Pass/Fail Enrollment.
 A mark of "P" (pass) or "E" (fail) may be assigned for this grading option.
 This grading method may be used at the option of individual colleges and schools within the university.
-Consult the college dean's office for detailed information and restrictions before registration.
-"P" is included in earned hours but is not computed in the GPA.
+Consult the college

 Remedial Enrollment.
 A mark of "RC" (remedial credit) or "RN" (remedial no credit) may be assigned for this grading option.
 The course appears on an unofficial ASU transcript but does not appear on the grade report or official ASU transcript and is not included in earned hours.
 Remedial hours are included in verification of enrollment for purposes of loan deferment and eligibility.